 Tertomotide: Immunosuppressants may diminish the therapeutic effect of Tertomotide.
 Monitor therapy

 Tesamorelin: May decrease serum concentrations of the active metabolite(s) of Cortisone.
-Consider therapy modification
+Monitor therapy

 Thiazide and Thiazide-Like Diuretics: Corticosteroids (Systemic) may enhance the hypokalemic effect of Thiazide and Thiazide-Like Diuretics.
 Monitor therapy